Posts

 For the years preceding 2016, the US government chose a very strange deadline for FBARs – June 30 of each year.
 For example, the 2012 FBAR was due on June 30, 2013.
 No filing extensions were allowed.

 The last FinCEN Form 114 that followed the June 30 deadline was the 2015 FinCEN Form 114; its due date was June 30, 2016.
-This fact is still relevant for offshore voluntary disclosures and IRS FinCEN Form 114 audits due to the six-year FBAR statute of limitations.
+This fact is still relevant for offshore voluntary disclosures and FinCEN Form 114 audits due to the six-year FBAR statute of limitations.
 The June 30 deadline will continue to be relevant as late as June 30, 2022.

 2018 FinCEN Form 114 Deadline: Changes Starting 2016 FinCEN Form 114